 BTEs (Behind the ear)

 Cochlear Implants are used when hearing aids are not effective.
 Hence cochlear implants are used to bypass the damaged portion of the inner ear and deliver impulses directly to the auditory nerve.
-They consist of both external as well as internal component.
+They consist of both external as well as an internal component.

 The Internal Component is implanted in the bone under the skin behind the ear during a surgical procedure.
 The External Component is called a sound processor and is worn behind the ear.
 These two parts are connected via a magnet from the processor to the implant and further to the radio frequency transmitter.